 These are numbers you’ll want to have ready if investors inquire (and they will).
 If you’re not planning to pursue funding again, then it’s part of a larger analysis demonstrating how much revenue you need — and when you need it by.

 Want someone to hand you a burn rate report, rather than doing it yourself?
 At Pilot, we offer one of the best bookkeeping services around.
-Try one month risk-free.
+Try Pilot Now.